SunmaoWang/CCC2024-BigDataAnalytics/README.md

 ## Overview

 Welcome to the CCC2024 Big Data Analytics project!
-This project is designed to analyze big data related to chronic diseases, air pollution, and demographic distributions using advanced data analytics and machine learning techniques.
-Our system integrates multiple components including backend services, databases, and a dynamic frontend, all orchestrated with Kubernetes.
+This project is designed to analyze big data related to chronic diseases, population and air pollution, also demographic distributions using data analytics and machine learning and other visualization techniques.
+Our system integrates multiple components including backend services, databases, and frontend, all orchestrated with Kubernetes.

 ## Project Structure